moq-wg/moq-transport/draft-lcurley-warp.md

 * MAY overlap with other segments.
 This means interleaved timestamps.
 * MAY reference frames in other segments, but only if listed as a dependency.

-## Container
 Segments are encoded using fragmented MP4 {{ISOBMFF}}.
 This is necessary to store timestamps and various metadata depending on the codec.
 A future draft of Warp may specify other container formats.

-Each segment MUST start with an initialization fragment, or MUST depend on a segment with an initialization fragment.
-An initialization fragment consists of a File Type Box (ftyp) followed by a Movie Box (moov).
-This Movie Box (moov) consists of Movie Header Boxes (mvhd), Track Header Boxes (tkhd), Track Boxes (trak), followed by a final Movie Extends Box (mvex).
-These boxes MUST NOT contain any samples and MUST have a duration of zero.
-Note that a Common Media Application Format Header [CMAF] meets all these requirements.

-Each segment MAY have a Segment Type Box (styp) followed by any number of media fragments.
-Each media fragment consists of a Movie Fragment Box (moof) followed by a Media Data Box (mdat).
-The Media Fragment Box (moof) MUST contain a Movie Fragment Header Box (mfhd) and Track Box (trak) with a Track ID (`track_ID`) matching a Track Box in the initialization fragment.
-Note that a Common Media Application Format Segment [CMAF] meets all these requirements.

-Media fragments can be packaged at any frequency, causing a trade-off between overhead and latency.
-It is RECOMMENDED that a media fragment consists of a single frame to minimize latency.

 ## Delivery Order
 Media is produced with an intended order, both in terms of when media should be presented (PTS) and when media should be decoded (DTS).